 As we touched on earlier, the big selling point of an ISA used to be the fact that you don't have to pay any tax on the interest the account pays out – something you previously did have to do with the interest paid by other types of account.

-But thanks to a change to the law in 2016, basic-rate taxpayers (anyone earning under £50,000 per year) can now earn a total of up to £1,000 of interest tax-free in any savings account each year.
-This has led some to argue that ISAs are now redundant, but we'd suggest that isn't the case – as we'll explain in a bit.
+But thanks to a change to the law in 2016, basic-rate taxpayers (anyone earning under £50,270 per year) can now earn a total of up to £1,000 of interest tax-free in any savings account each year.
+This has led some to argue that ISAs are now redundant, but we'd suggest that isn't the case at all – as we'll explain in a bit.